Nevenall/ghosting-the-edge/src/04 Rules to Break.md

 #### Grappling

 You and your foe are in intense physical contact.
 You need to establish a :aspect[Grappled] aspect to achieve this level of range because it renders most weapons and a good many kinds of attacks ineffective.
 Or at least, increases their difficulty.
-Grappled characters can't succeed with most attacks unless they can :fate[overcome] their :aspect[Grappled] {.right\}
+Grappled characters can't succeed with most attacks unless they can :fate[overcome] their :aspect[Grappled] aspect.

 #### Close Quarters Combat (CQC)